kartoza/kartoza-monitoring/README.rst

 =====
-KBIMS Reptile
+kmonitor
 =====

-This is a reptile module for kbims
+This is a docker setup for a plugable monitoring service

-Note that FISH is under development and not yet feature complete.
+Note that kmonitor is under development and not yet feature complete.

-The latest source code is available at http://github.com/kartoza/kbims-reptile.
+The latest source code is available at http://github.com/kartoza/kartoza-monitoring.

 * **Developers:** See our `developer guide`_